Homemade Pork Rinds

 This fresh, homemade pork rind recipe makes crunchy and airy pork rinds (aka chicharrones) for a tasty, better-than-store-bought snack!

-If you’re less than impressed with the rancid and stale store-bought pork rinds, then this recipe will become a new favorite!
-There are a few special steps to this recipe, like boiling the skins, that keep them light and airy, not rock hard like some homemade recipes turn out.
+If you’re sick of rancid, stale store-bought pork rinds, this recipe will be your new favorite!
+I boil the skins first, a special step that keeps them light and airy instead of rock hard like some homemade versions.

 By taking an extra step to remove the excess fat on the skin, you’ll watch them puff up like popcorn in the oil for a seriously light and airy crunch.

-Pork rinds are the perfect chip replacement whether you are on a low carb diet or just eat normally.
-They easily sub in for tortilla chips to snack on alone or scoop up a hefty portion of million-dollar dip or 7-layer dip.
+Pork rinds replace chips perfectly on any low-carb diet.
+They work like tortilla chips; eat them alone or scoop up million-dollar dip or 7-layer dip.
 Plus, if you have leftovers that you want to use up, these crunchy pork chicharrones can be pulverized to make “breadcrumbs”.
 Use them to coat chicken for crispy chicken tenders or to get crunchy, gooey fried mozzarella sticks.
 A pork panko breading adds unique flavor to pickle chips cooked in the air fryer.

 What are chicharrones